| Safe Haskell | Safe-Inferred |

 Implication for properties: The resulting property holds if

-(in which case the test case is discarded),
+the first argument is False (in which case the test case is discarded),

 or if the given property holds.
 Note that using implication carelessly can

-severely skew test case distribution: consider using cover
+severely skew test case distribution: consider using cover to make sure

 that your test data is still good quality.